noahehall/theBookOfNoah/databases/mysql_new.md

     group by...
     having max(COLNAME)

-  -- order the results set by an expression select...
+  -- order the results set by an expression
+  -- or by specifi column(s)
+  select...
-    order by COLNAME1 * COLNAME2
+    order by COLNAME1 * COLNAME2 DESC
+    order by COLNAME1, COLNAME2 ASC

+  -- retrieve the first 5 records
+  -- or skip the first 10 records, and retrieve the next 5 select...
+    limit 5;
+    limit 10, 5;

+  -- send the results to the specified procedure select...
+    procedure analyse(10, 255);

+  -- create a user variable
+  -- use it as a column in a results set
+  -- increments by 1 for each record set @SOMEVAR = 0;
+  select @SOMEVAR := @SOMEVAR + 1 as row
+    ...

   -- import from file
   load data infile 'path/to/file.txt'